Mosamorphing/WTF-React/12_React Router/readme.md

 ```

 First, you may need to create a PAGES folder in your src folder.
 You have to note that this is not a requirement, it is just a way of simplifying our codebase in case someone else has to work with it.
 Meaning we must have separated concerns into pages, components and so on.
-For example, i go into my src folder and create a folder called pages.
-Then inside of the pages, i create a file which is going to house te components that i want to render on that particular page in my application.
+For example, I go into my src folder and create a folder called pages.
+Inside of the pages, I create a file which is going to house the components that I want to render on that particular page in my application.
 For example, the order looks like src > pages > ProfilePage.

 Then in your main file or index file (as you choose to call it), do the following;

 1. Create a Browser Router and configure our first route.
-This will enable client side routing for our web app.
+This will enable client-side routing for our web app.

 ```javascript
 import * as React from "react";